How to Resolve RPC Server is Unavailable Error on Windows

 5. Check Port Configuration Issues:

-• Adjust firewall rules if necessary.
+• Adjust your firewall rules if needed.

 6. Repair or Restore Corrupted System Files: